3 out of 10

 - Rupert Evans: The Boy, The Man In The High Castle (TV), The Canal, The Village (TV), The Incident, Elfie Hopkins, Hellboy

 - Deirdre Mullins: Man Down (TV)

-- Michael Smiley: Free Fire, The Devil Went Down To Islington, Orthodox, The Aliens (TV), The Hallow, The Lobster, Luther (TV), Glassland, Black Sea, We Are The Freaks, Svengali, For Those In Peril, The World’s End, A Field In England, The ABCs of Death, Shell, Kill List, Burke & Hare, Down Terrace, Outpost, Big Fat Gypsy Gangster
+- Michael Smiley: The Devil Went Down To Islington, Birthmarked, Jawbone, Free Fire, Orthodox, The Aliens (TV), The Hallow, The Lobster, Luther (TV), Glassland, Black Sea, We Are The Freaks, Svengali, For Those In Peril, The World’s End, A Field In England, The ABCs of Death, Shell, Kill List, Burke & Hare, Down Terrace, Outpost, Big Fat Gypsy Gangster, Spaced (TV)

-- April Pearson: Age of Kill, Tormented, Skins (TV)
+- April Pearson: Caught, Dark Beacon, Fractured, Age of Kill, Tormented, Skins (TV)

 - Steve Garry: The Fallow Field

-- Gordon Kennedy: The Borderlands, Robin Hood (TV), With Or Without You, Just Like a Woman
+- Gordon Kennedy: First and Only, Above The Clouds, The Halcyon (TV), T2 – Trainspotting, The Borderlands, Robin Hood (TV), With Or Without You, Just Like a Woman